-Work began in 1847, but the tower was washed away in February 1850 before it could be completed.
+Work began in 1847, but the tower was washed away in February 1850 before the engineers could complete it.

-Walker started again and work began building a new tower in 1851.
-Work was extremely difficult due to the slope of the rock, and the lowest rock was below the low water level.
+Walker started again, and work began building a new tower in 1851.
+Work was challenging due to the slope of the rock, and the lowest rock was below the low water level.
 The new lighthouse was first exhibited on 1st September 1858.

-The nearby island of Rosevear was used as a base for the workmen.
-Accommodation and workshops were built here, as the island was relatively flat.
+The workmen used the nearby island of Rosevear as their base.
+They built their accommodation and workshops here, as the island was relatively flat.
 Evidence of some of the buildings remain.

-The full force of the Atlantic often caused the tower to shake, and a fog bell had been washed away during a storm.
-So in 1881 Sir James Nicholas Douglass decided to reinforce the tower with large granite blocks.
+The full force of the Atlantic often caused the tower to shake, and a storm had washed away a fog bell.
+So in 1881, Sir James Nicholas Douglass decided to reinforce the tower with large granite blocks.

 The height of the tower was increased by 40 feet.
 Work began in 1882 and was completed in 1887 under the supervision of William Tregarthen Douglass.